• Skip to main content

 1. Open Google Chrome.

-3. Check to see if the Do not allow any site to handle protocols slider is turned off.
+3. Check to see if the Do not allow any site to handle protocols toggle is turned off.

-1. If the slider is off, slide the toggle to the right.
+1. If the toggle is off, slide it to the right.

 2. In the address bar, type https://mail.google.com.